CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 > [!alert] External email restrictions might prevent this message from being received.
 Branding might not appear as expected.

-1. Go back to **Microsoft Edge**  with the InPrivate Outlook on the web window where you should still be logged in as **Lynne Robbins**.
+1. Go back to **Microsoft Edge**  with the InPrivate Outlook on the web window where you should still be logged in as **ODL User**.

 1. Select **New mail** from the upper left side part of Outlook on the web.

 1. In the **To** line enter your personal or other third-party email address that isn't in the tenant domain.
 Enter **`Finance Report`** in the subject line and enter **`Secret finance information.`** in the body of the email.

-1. Select **Send** to send the message, then close the InPrivate window where you're logged in as Lynne.
+1. Select **Send** to send the message, then close the InPrivate window where you're logged in as ODL User.

-1. Sign into your personal email account and open the message from Lynne Robbins.
+1. Sign into your personal email account and open the message from ODL User.

 1. You should see a message from Lynne Robbins that looks like the image below.
 Select **Read the message**.